What is blue hour photography?

 If you have any questions about blue hour photography, let us know in the comments.

-Also, I love good news, so if my blue hour photography tips have helped you to understand how to shoot during blue hour, share that too.
+Also, I love good news, so if my blue hour photography tips have helped you to understand how to photograph during blue hour, share that too.

 Jane, I have been enjoying your articles tremendously and recently I tried using reflectors encouraged by your article.
 I did mention that article on using reflectors in my latest blog article (and the link to the article).
 As I am perusing the Blue Hour article, I found a mistake.
 I think the text should read as planning blue hour and not planning blur hour.